 - If you rushed to get married soon after the ruling, without consulting a lawyer, should you consider entering into a postnuptial agreement?

 Myriad questions and answers are still being defined in Texas and across the country, but the right answer for you depends on your specific situation.
-I would be happy to discuss your concerns and give you my honest assessment of your options.
+We would be happy to discuss your concerns and give you our honest assessment of your options.